atk4/core/docs/container.rst

 Shortening is identical to :php:meth::`ContainerTrait::_shorten`.

 Your object can this train together with ContainerTrait.
-As per June 2019 ATK maintainers agreed to gradually refactor ATK Data to use MultiContainerTrait for fields, relations, actions.
+As per June 2019 ATK maintainers agreed to gradually refactor ATK Data to use CollectionTrait for fields, relations, actions.